enkidevs/curriculum/security/appsec/intro/what-else-do-you-need-to-know.md

 ---
 ## Practice

-If you'd like to learn more about application security, you should make sure you have a strong grounding in the following:
+If you'd like to learn more about application security, you should make sure you have a strong foundation in the following:

 At least one scripting language (even bash, check out our other topics)
 ???